Mark is a senior associate within the Dispute Resolution department in the Isle of Man, and joined the firm as a trainee in September 2010.

 Mark also has experience in dealing with both non-contentious and contentious employment matters, including unfair dismissal, constructive dismissal, redundancy and reviewing and drafting contracts of employment.

-He is recommended by Legal 500 UK 2016 for his employment work, and in the 2017 and 2018 edition Mark is ranked as a ‘Next Generation’ lawyer.
+He was recommended by Legal 500 UK 2016 for his employment work, and in the 2017 and 2018 edition Mark was ranked as a ‘Next Generation’ lawyer, and ranked as a ‘Rising Star’ in the 2019 edition.

 Chambers UK 2017 highlighted him as a “Notable Practitioner” with clients noting his “impressive and concise” presentation.
 Most recently in the 2019 guide, Mark is ranked ‘Associates to Watch’, with sources describing him as “really impressive, very sensible, pragmatic and realistic when dealing with clients”.